SolidLink95/Models-Resource-Blender-Importer/README.md

 # Models-Resource-Blender-Importer
-Importing 3D models from https://www.models-resource.com/ in Blender UI
+Addon for importing 3D models from https://www.models-resource.com/ in Blender UI

+### Requiurements

+Since Blender uses his own custom python release, requires packages must be installed using `InstallModelResource.blend` and uninstalled with `UninstallModelResource.blend` (check How to install section)

+- BeautifulSoup (bs4)
+- requests
+- urllib3

 ### How to install